ballerina-attic/loadbalancing-failover/README.md

 service bookSearchService on bookSearchServiceEP {
 ```

-- Here we have used ``  @kubernetes:Deployment `` to specify the docker image name which will be created as part of building this service.
+- Here we have used ``  @kubernetes:Deployment `` to specify the docker image name that gets created as a part of building this service.
-- We have also specified `` @kubernetes:Service {} `` so that it will create a Kubernetes service which will expose the Ballerina service that is running on a Pod.
+- We have also specified `` @kubernetes:Service {} `` so that it creates a Kubernetes service which exposes the Ballerina service that is running on a Pod.
 - In addition we have used `` @kubernetes:Ingress `` which is the external interface to access your service (with path `` /`` and host name ``ballerina.guides.io``)

 If you are using Minikube, you need to set a couple of additional attributes to the `@kubernetes:Deployment` annotation.
 - `dockerCertPath` - The path to the certificates directory of Minikube (e.g., `/home/ballerina/.minikube/certs`).
 - `dockerHost` - The host for the running cluster (e.g., `tcp://192.168.99.100:2376`).
 The IP address of the cluster can be found by running the `minikube ip` command.

 - Now you can build a Ballerina executable archive (.balx) of the service that we developed above, using the following command.
-It points to the service file that we developed above and it will create an executable binary out of that.
+It points to the service file that we have developed above and it creates an executable binary out of that.
-This will also create the corresponding docker image and the Kubernetes artifacts using the Kubernetes annotations that you have configured above.
+This also creates the corresponding docker image and the Kubernetes artifacts using the Kubernetes annotations that you have configured above.

 ```
 $ballerina build book_search